micmejia/bible-dump/AMPC/Genesis/Gen 28.md

 He was afraid and said, How to be feared _and_ reverenced is this place!
-This is none other than the house of God, and [^a]this is the gateway to heaven!
+This is none other than the house of God, and this is the gateway to heaven!